Skip to content

 If you’ve tried everything above and still see errors, the problem likely runs deeper than your network.
 Corrupted iTunes components or broken iOS firmware can produce errors that survive two or three full reinstalls.

 Tools like Dr.Fone iTunes Repair rebuild iTunes’s internal components, reset its certificate store, and fix underlying file corruption without needing you to manually reinstall anything.
-We used it to fix a stubborn error 3004 that survived three complete iTunes reinstalls on our Windows 11 test machine.
-The repair tool detected a Bonjour service conflict that the standard iTunes installer had re-created each time.
+They can clear a stubborn error 3004 that survives multiple complete iTunes reinstalls, often by resolving a Bonjour service conflict that the standard iTunes installer keeps re-creating.

 Tenorshare ReiBoot works from the iPhone side instead.
 It forces your device out of a stuck update state, which is useful when the error leaves your iPhone frozen on the Apple logo or the progress bar.
-In our testing, ReiBoot recovered an iPhone 12 that had been stuck on the loading screen for 40 minutes after an error 9006 during an iOS 17.5 update.
+This kind of tool can recover an iPhone left stuck on the loading screen after an error 9006 interrupts an iOS update.

 #How Do You Know if Apple’s Servers Are Down?